 Outside of insurance coverage, his practice involves representing individuals who have suffered significant bodily injury in construction, motor vehicle accidents, and due to medical malpractice.
 Frank’s reported verdicts and settlements include a $2,575,000 verdict in 2004 in a medical malpractice action encaptioned “Richard and Janet Leyda v.
 Praheen Mehta, M.D., et al”, in Supreme Court, Onondaga County; a $2,188,952 settlement in 2013 of an action involving adjacent construction negligence encaptioned “Wales Cluster v.
 Seneca Insurance Co., et al” in Supreme Court, Bronx County; and a $1,675,000 settlement in 2016 of an action involving negligence in the installation of solar panels “Fantastic Industries v.
 ACE Insurance Co., et al” in Superior Court, Middlesex County.

-His more recent settlements of note include a $875,000 settlement in 2016 of a personal injury action arising from a pedestrian knockdown of a 61 year old woman, a $1,750,000 settlement in 2016 of a first party insurance action involving Superstorm Sandy damage to a printing facility in Carlstadt, New Jersey, and a $900,000 settlement in 2017 of a third party property damage action involving water leaking from above into a high end apartment on Manhattan’s upper east side.
+His more recent settlements of note include a $875,000 settlement in 2016 of a personal injury action arising from a pedestrian knockdown of a 61 year old woman, a $1,750,000 settlement in 2016 of a first party insurance action involving Superstorm Sandy damage to a printing facility in Carlstadt, New Jersey, a $900,000 settlement in 2017 of a third party property damage action involving water leaking from above into a high end apartment on Manhattan’s upper east side, and a $5,000,000.00 settlement of a first party property insurance claim involving Hurricane Irma damage to shopping centers located in West Palm Beach and Lake Worth, Florida.

 - New York Law School; New York, New York; Juris Doctor, 1993